NURS 7038 Partnership in Practice

 Coordinator Kim Psaila Opens in new window

 Description Health services across Australia have demonstrated commitment to the roll-out of Family Partnership Training to all health professionals who support families with young children.
-This unit will provide an overview of the Family Partnership Model.
+This subject will provide an overview of the Family Partnership Model.
 Participants will examine the theoretical framework underlying the model which emphasises the need for highly skilled professional communication to develop supportive and effective relationships with families.
 Students will participate in 5 interactive webinars to embed the fundamental concepts and skills associated with the model.
 Facilitating groups for parents is a key skill of the child and family health professional.
-In this unit participants will also study how adults learn, and the key skills in understanding and promoting the group process.
+In this subject participants will also study how adults learn, and the key skills in understanding and promoting the group process.
 Working in partnership extends to other professional and agencies, enabling students to develop skills in professional collaboration.

 School Nursing & Midwifery

 Discipline Mothercraft Nursing and Family and Child Health Nursing

 On successful completion of this subject, students should be able to:

 - Appraise and implement strategies based on the helping process.